mieburungdara/teleXweb/IMPLEMENTATION_STEPS.md

         *   For `achievement_unlocked` triggers: Integrate notification checks into `User_Achievement_model` or `Gamification.php` controller when an achievement is awarded.
         *   For `system_announcement` triggers: Implement a mechanism (e.g., an admin interface or CLI command) to trigger system-wide announcements, which will then check for matching notification rules.
         *   Ensure all new trigger mechanisms apply throttling and use templates.
+    *   **Admin Interface for System Announcements:**
+        *   Add a new method to `Admin.php` (e.g., `send_announcement()`) or a new controller `Announcements.php`.
+        *   Design a form in the admin panel for composing system announcements, allowing admins to enter messages and select target users.
+        *   Implement backend logic for sending announcements, including validation, creating temporary `notification_rule` (or using predefined), iterating through target users, and using notification handler logic (from above) to send.
     *   Create views and methods in `Notifications.php` controller for users to:
         *   Create, view, edit, and delete notification rules.
         *   Select from available notification templates.